tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 It turns out to be a lot harder than expected to go of the path this early on, especially in the dark winter months.
-The forest floor is covered in small bushes and snags, this near to the entrance.
+This near to the entrance the forest floor is covered in small bushes and snags.
 And I keep getting my feet stuck to them when I’m walking.
 I’m pointing the flashlight ahead of me so when I shift my weight and drag my back foot forward, the shrubbery acts like tripwire catching the toe box of my boots.
 I’ll have to go back to the trail and try to go further into the forest.
 So I can find an area where I can get lost a bit more easily.